saldestechnology/ctx/README.md

 COMMANDS:
     index     Build or update the code intelligence index query     Query the code intelligence database
+    search    Search for symbols using keyword matching semantic  Search using embeddings (natural language)
+    embed     Generate embeddings for semantic search
-    search    Search for symbols using semantic matching source    Get the source code for a symbol explain   Explain a symbol with its relationships
+    source    Get the source code for a symbol explain   Explain a symbol with its relationships